 Case managers are responsible for person-centered support plan development, implementation, and monitoring.
 Case managers are required to meet with clients annually face-to-face for support plan development.
 When scheduling to meet with the client and or client's legal guardian or representative, the case manager makes reasonable attempts to schedule the meeting at a time and location convenient for all participants.
-Once the support plan is implemented case managers are required to have monitoring with the client quarterly to ensure the person-centered support plan continues to meet the client's goals, preferences, and needs.
+Once the support plan is implemented case managers are required to have face to face monitoring with the client quarterly to ensure the person-centered support plan continues to meet the client's goals, preferences, and needs.
 Case managers are also required to contact the client when significant changes occur in the client's physical or mental condition.
-CMAs may use phone or telehealth to engage in the development and monitoring of person-centered plans when there is a documented safety risk to the case manager or client, including public health emergencies as determined by state and federal government.

 Case Managers are required to conduct quarterly face-to-face monitoring with all individuals.
-Part of monitoring includes follow-up when situations arise when an individual is not able to receive the services authorized and to ensure the contingency plan documented on the Support Plan was adequate and met the needs of the individual.
-Additionally, case management monitoring includes follow-up to the incident and critical incident reports, as well as using observation to document and discuss/address any concerns regarding health and welfare.
+Part of monitoring includes follow-up when situations arise, when an individual is not able to receive the services authorized, and to ensure the contingency plan documented on the Support Plan was adequate and met the needs of the individual.
+Additionally, case management monitoring includes follow-up to incident and critical incident reports, as well as using observation to document and discuss/address any concerns regarding health and welfare.
 The Department is providing training in the first quarter of FY18-19 to case managers specific to monitoring and the requirements for monitoring.
 The training will include contingency plan effectiveness and individual health and welfare.